 Q2Since your listing on the First Section of the Tokyo Stock Exchange in 2008, you have achieved continuous growth in profits and dividends.
 How was this accomplished?

 I would particularly put mid-term profit growth as a top priority in my management goal among several performance measures.
-Despite events such as the Lehman crisis and the Great East Japan Earthquake of March 2011, we have continued to post increased revenue and income.
-In 2019, we have achieved record-high levels.
+Regardless of COVID-19 expansion, we have continued to post increased income.
+In 2020, we have achieved record-high levels.
 Anticipating conditions five years ahead and pursuing a strategy of 'selection and focus' in deploying our operational resources, we have sought to build a solid business base that resists fluctuations in the economy.
 Efficient operation with minimal manpower is also one of my goals and we have achieved the highest levels of profit per employee among numerous listed companies at Tokyo Stock Exchange.

 Q3There is the emerging concern of price rising in Tokyo's real estate market but overall inflation, which Bank of Japan set to achieve, has been completely subdued.
 What is your assessment?

 I have a feeling that real estate value in prime locations in central Tokyo have risen sharply due to the influx & people into Tokyo, while the other area responded modestly and the gap between of those have widen significantly.
 The appetite for Tokyo properties remains strong by both overseas and domestic investors, while suburbs and regional cities are mostly unchanged.
 Since Hulic has limited investment location target mainly in Tokyo central 5 wards, the tide is running in our favor and we have continued growth for many years.